mc0110/inetbox2mqtt/README.md

-## Running on a RPi pico W
+## Running on a RP2 pico W
-Micropython can be installed very easily on the RPI pico W. Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
+Micropython can be installed very easily on the RP2 pico W. Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
 The installation is explained very well on the [Foundation pages](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

 Fortunately, the entire **inetbox2mqtt** software also runs on this port.
 Please note, as mentioned above, that the UART uses different pins.
 Since the GPIO pins for the support leds are present on the RPi-board, just like the GPIO pins for the connection to the Truma DuoControl, no changes are necessary here.
 The hardware is recognized by the software, therefore nothing is to do.
 If you want to use the **spiritlevel-addon**, then please note the corresponding pins for SDA (GPIO2) for SCL (GPIO3).